Miguel Cabrera Player Props: Tigers vs. Twins

-The Detroit Tigers, including Miguel Cabrera and his .645 slugging percentage in past 10 games, including six extra-base hits but no homers), battle starter Jose De Leon and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+Miguel Cabrera -- with a slugging percentage of .667 in his past 10 games, including seven extra-base hits -- will be in action for the Detroit Tigers against the Minnesota Twins, with Louie Varland on the hill, on June 18 at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Twins.
+He had a one-hit showing in his previous game (1-for-3) against the Twins.

 Miguel Cabrera Game Info & Props vs. the Twins